Are you in the middle of toilet training? This free printable potty training chart will set your child up for potty training success!

 How should I reward my child for potty training?

-Another form of positive reinforcement could be a special potty dance party or some loud clapping and cheers.
+Another form of positive reinforcement could be a special potty dance party or some exciting clapping and cheers.
 Your toddler may be more sensitive, so be sure your potty training cheering is gentle and comforting.
 You do not want to overwhelm.

 At what age is a toddler supposed to be potty trained?